WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 ### Date: 22n June 2021

 #### Who did you help this week?
-*
+* MN - editing interview.

 #### Who helped you this week?

-*
+* MS - restructuring TW chapter.
+* HM - during with project meeting.

 #### What did you achieve?

 * Community manager tasks - checking on data availability, organising students with tasks/meeting with SG, chairing meeting, meeting notes.
 * Data paper draft - finished.
 * Authorship documents started for data paper and templates available for other papers when needed.
-* Academic authorship case study with Living with Machines is written - met with FN and MC.
+* Academic authorship case study with Living with Machines is written - met with FN and MC - https://hackmd.io/cKOP1WjVTb25GS0sgb_3EA
-* Communicating with wider audiences is merged! 🎉
+* Communicating with wider audiences is finished and just being restructure by MS before merging! 🎉
-*

 #### What did you struggle with?

-* Replace this text with a bullet point list of where you struggled this week.
-* It's ok if your list is only one bullet point long!
+* All ok.

 #### What would you like to work on next week?

-* Replace this text with a bullet point list of what you would like to work on next week.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+*  Data quality meeting with EP, SG and students.
+*  Writing a blog to advertise TW chapter with MN and MM.
+*  TW Academic paper writing chapter

 #### Where do you need help from Kirstie?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Authorship chapter - documents for other papers to be check please.

 #### Any other topics